betagouv/aides-jeunes/README.md

 In order to use those tools you need to build the server at least once using the command `npm run build:server`.

 - `npm run husky` installs git hooks used to facilitate development and reduce the CI running time.
+We use Talisman to to ensure that potential secrets or sensitive information do not leave the developer's workstation.
+You need to install Talisman before : https://github.com/thoughtworks/talisman/releases or `brew install talisman`.
+To skip talisman, you can use -n when you commit.

 - `npm run tools:check-links-validity` validates links to 3rd parties in benefits files.